Northern Canada

 The place to meet

-Winnipeg sits at the historic meeting point of the Red and Assiniboine rivers, known as The Forks – a gathering place for over 6,000 years.
+Winnipeg sits at the historic meeting point of the Red and Assiniboine rivers, known as The Forks – a gathering place for more than 6,000 years.
 Today, it’s a vibrant hub of markets, museums and riverside trails.

 Polar bear in Churchill